Zaire

-Zaire, (Note: /zaɪˈɪər/, /zɑːˈɪər/) officially the Republic of Zaire, (Note: République du Zaïre /fr/) formerly Republic of the Congo (Léopoldville) and now called the Democratic Republic of the Congo, was a state in central Africa from 1971 to 1997.
+Zaire (spelt Zaïre in French, and sometimes in English), (Note: /zaɪˈɪər/, /zɑːˈɪər/) officially the Democratic Republic of the Congo (Note: République démocratique du Congo, /fr/) from 1965 to 1971 and the Republic of Zaire (Note: République du Zaïre /fr/) from 1971 to 1997, was the Congolese state in Central Africa headed by Mobutu Sese Seko from 1965 to 1997.
 It was, by area, the third-largest country in Africa after Sudan and Algeria, and the 11th-largest country in the world from 1965 to 1991.
 With a population of over 23 million, Zaire was the most populous Francophone country in Africa.
 Zaire was strategically important to the West during the Cold War, particularly the U.S., as a counterbalance to Soviet influence in Africa.
-The U.S. and its allies supported the Mobutu Regime (1965–1997) with military and economic aid to prevent the spread of communism.
+The U.S. and its allies supported the Mobutu regime with military and economic aid to prevent the spread of communism which made it a key player for U.S. involvement in Africa.

 The country was a one-party totalitarian military dictatorship, run by Mobutu Sese Seko and his Popular Movement of the Revolution.
-Zaire was established following Mobutu's seizure of power in a military coup in 1965, after five years of political upheaval following independence from Belgium known as the Congo Crisis.
-Zaire had a strongly centralist constitution, and foreign assets were nationalized.
-The period is sometimes referred to as the Second Congolese Republic.
+Mobutu seized power in a military coup in 1965, after five years of political upheaval following independence from Belgium known as the Congo Crisis.
+Zaire had a strongly centralist constitution, and foreign assets were nationalised.
+The period is sometimes referred to as the Second Congolese Republic until 1990 and the Third Congolese Republic from 1990 onwards.

-A wider campaign of Authenticité, ridding the country of the influences from the colonial era of the Belgian Congo, was also launched under Mobutu's direction.
+A wider campaign of authenticité, ridding the country of the influences from the colonial era of the Belgian Congo, was also launched under Mobutu's direction.
 Weakened by the termination of American support after the end of the Cold War, Mobutu was forced to declare a new republic in 1990 to cope with demands for change.
 By the time of its downfall, Zaire was characterised by widespread cronyism, corruption and economic mismanagement.

-Zaire collapsed in the 1990s, amid the destabilization of the eastern parts of the country in the aftermath of the Rwandan genocide and growing ethnic violence.
+Zaire collapsed in the 1990s, amid the destabilisation of the eastern parts of the country in the aftermath of the Rwandan genocide and growing ethnic violence.
 In 1996, Laurent-Désiré Kabila, the head of the AFDL militia, led a popular rebellion against Mobutu.
 With rebel forces making gains westward, Mobutu fled the country, leaving Kabila's forces in charge.
 In 1997, the country's name was restored to the Democratic Republic of the Congo; Mobutu died less than four months later while in exile in Morocco.